-Small business owners have enough on their plates without having to worry about websites breaking, updates destroying the design, being hacked, or not functioning on different mobile devices.
-In order to serve our clients (who are predominantly small business owners) better, we knew we needed a better platform.
+The small one to two-person businesses have enough on their plates without having to worry about websites breaking, updates destroying the design, being hacked, or not functioning on different mobile devices.
+In order to serve our clients (small businesses without marketing teams or non-profits) better, we knew we needed another platform to offer.
 And no, we didn’t get paid for this endorsement (though we totally should!)

 Here are 5 reasons why we switched to Squarespace from WordPress:

 In all businesses, time is money.
 And the more time it takes to build the website and get it up and running, the more expensive it becomes.
 We’re not just talking about the price you pay to the designer or developers, we’re also talking about the business you lost out on because you didn’t have a functional website.

 In our experience, when we are building a client’s brand they are typically focused on the time investment.
 Small businesses, solopreneurs, and non-profits place a lot of value on time because time is the one thing you can never get back.
 So their websites need to look great, function well, be able to be easily scaled up – and it needs to happen as quickly as possible.

 Squarespace allows us to build websites in a fraction of the time it takes on WordPress because it doesn’t require the extensive coding and troubleshooting WordPress sites require.
 Beyond that, on Squarespace, the website is automatically mobile-optimized, whereas WordPress sites require you to design essentially a second, mobile-friendly website, which is even more time-consuming.